Additional reasons why wisdom teeth should be removed.

 A) Tooth crowding.

-This theory has never been proven by scientific studies and is certainly not universally accepted by the dental profession as a whole.
-This is not to say that people don't have teeth which do shift but rather that this type of tooth shifting cannot be conclusively demonstrated by research to be caused by a person's wisdom teeth coming in and is most likely simply coincidental.
-Part of the proof for this stance is that studies have found that people who lack wisdom teeth (have congenitally missing wisdom teeth) experience this same crowding phenomenon.
+That's not to say that people don't have teeth that do shift but rather that this type of tooth shifting cannot be conclusively demonstrated to be caused by a person's wisdom teeth coming in.
+Part of the proof for this stance is that studies have found that people who lack wisdom teeth (have congenitally missing 3rd molars) experience this same crowding phenomenon.

 B) Do all impacted wisdom teeth need to be extracted?